therealnicoroshi/modlist/README.md

 See how to setup a page file here: https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html

+# **As of the latest versions MO2 will ❗Alert you ❗ if your page file is not set correctly and offer to set it correctly for you**

 :warning: **NOTE**: AMD RX 580 and older cards are **not supported**. :warning:

 ***